urra12/CTF-Solutions/OverTheWire-Natas/README.md

 Click over see source code, and the password is in one of the comments: gtVrDuiDfck831PqWsLEZy5gyDz1clto

 # Level 1
+Since left click is blocked, we can open the developers console with F12: The password for natas2 is ZluruAthQk7Q2MqmDeTiUij2ZvWy2mBi

 # Level 2